South Korea Destination Guide

 • Bring face masks as they're commonly worn, especially during flu season.

-• Most toiletries are easily available in Korea, often with better quality Asian beauty products.
+• Most toiletries are readily available in Korea, with a wide selection of high-quality Asian beauty products.

 Top Destinations & Experiences

-Discover the incredible places you'll visit during your adventure
+Discover the incredible places you'll have the opportunity to visit during your adventure to South Korea

 yu-kato-q9rSwpv5mFk-unsplash